This post may contain affiliate links. See our disclosure policy.

-It really doesn’t matter whether you use fresh or frozen.
+It really doesn’t matter whether you use fresh or frozen berries.
 Both will taste great!
-If you do frozen, you won’t want to thaw them first.
-You will have a mushy mess on your hands.
+If you do frozen, do NOT thaw them first or you’ll have a mushy mess on your hands.
 You can give them a quick rinse to get the ice off of them but be sure to shake the water off as good as you can before tossing with the sugar and lemon zest.

-You can cook blackberry cobbler in an 8×8 baking dish, a small casserole dish or ceramic Dutch oven, or you can cook it in a cast iron Dutch oven.
-Some have tried cooking it in an Instant Pot or Slow Cooker but I haven’t had success these ways.
+While there are some delicious dessert crockpot and instant pot recipes, I have not had success with this particular recipe these ways.
 I haven’t been able to get a good crunchy topping doing it either of those ways.
 If you like a golden, crisp crust I recommend using an oven.

 You can easily use a dry mix of Bisquick or cake mix if you want to try it with a little different flavor.
 Just use 2 cups of the cake mix or Bisquick in place of the sugar/flour mixture.
 You will still mix it with the egg to get the crumbly texture.

 To make gluten-free blackberry cobbler you can just substitute a good GF flour for the all-purpose flour (we have used Namaste flour from Costco with success).
 You can also use a gluten-free cake mix or pancake batter.
 Just mix the dry mix with an egg and follow the instructions below substituting the dry mix for the flour and sugar.

 You can leave cobbler at room temperature, covered for up to 12 hours.
 Some have said they leave it out for a day or two without any problems but I don’t like leaving any kind of food out on the counter that long.
-Personally, I like to refrigerate it.
-If you like to eat it room temp, you can just remove it from the fridge and let it come to room temperature.
+Personally, I like to keep leftovers in the refrigerator.
+If you like to eat it room temp, just remove it from the fridge and let it come to room temperature.

 How to Make Easy Blackberry Cobbler